gideontong/Amy/docs/README.md

 * Added easter eggs to *Amy*
 * Added collectible achievements
 * Added collectible secret achievements
+* Normally, *Amy* will give you the achievement, but there are some special achievements that *Kevin* awards
 * Added a new custom about screen when you join a server
 * Added a new custom welcome message when you join a server
 * Added *Kevin*